 If you are flying to Iceland only for a weekend, then Reykjavik is the best place to base yourself.
 During the day you can enjoy what the city has to offer and during the evening you can book a tour to take you out of the capital for a chance to see the Northern Lights.

 Probably the most famous landmark of Reykjavik is Hallgrímskirkja church, with its tower visible from everywhere in the city.
 Built in 1937 by Guðjón Samúelsson who was inspired by the different shapes the lava creates when cools down, the church is the home of an outstanding 15m tall pipe organ.

 If you don’t fancy staying in the capital, there are other options as well as unique places to stay around the island.
+You can even try camping under the stars if you feel adventurous!
 From Reykjavik, you can always book a Golden Circle Day Tour or go to the Blue Lagoon (make sure to pre-book).
-You can even go horse riding in Iceland before hopping on a boat to go hunting for the aurora, alongside the coastline of Reykjavik, to avoid the city lights.
+You can go horse riding in Iceland before hopping on a boat to go hunting for the aurora, alongside the coastline of Reykjavik, to avoid the city lights.

 Vík is a remote village next to a glacier covered volcano.
 It is famous for its black sand beaches and the natural environment, being the only village in Iceland by the sea without a harbor.
 In winter, you can explore the area around Vik in a fun way, by snowmobile, experiencing the wilderness of the glacier.
 There is even a golf course just outside of the village.

 Vik is also the home of a small hand-made ice cream company which sells their products at every restaurant in the area using local milk.
 Make sure to order some Fossis for dessert when you dine out in Vik.

 Thingvellir National Park